Bukhara: Ethnic groups

-According to the official statistics, the city's population is 82% Uzbeks, 6% Russians, 4% Tajiks, 3% Tatars, 1% Koreans, 1% Turkmens, 1% Ukrainians, 2% of other ethnicities.
+According to the official statistics, the city's population is 82% Uzbeks, 6% Russians, 4% Tajiks, 2% Tatars, 1% Koreans, 1% Turkmens, 1% Kurds, 1% Ukrainians, 2% of other ethnicities.
 However, official Uzbek numbers have for long been criticized and refuted by various observers and Western sources and it is widely assumed that the population of the city consists mainly of Tajik-speaking Tajiks, with ethnic Uzbeks forming a growing minority.
 Exact figures are difficult to evaluate, since many people in Uzbekistan either identify as "Uzbek" even though they speak Tajik as their first language, or because they are registered as Uzbeks by the central government despite their Tajik language and identity.
 According to Soviet estimates in the early 20th century (based on numbers from 1913 and 1917), the Tajiks formed the overwhelming majority of city.

 Religion

-The religion with the largest community of followers is Islam.
-But there are also Christian and Jewish minorities.
+Islam is the majority religion.
+But there are also Christian and other minorities.